 Access documents that record the story of Burnaby from the late 1800s to the present.
 Textual records include records created by the City of Burnaby, as well as Community Records created by local businesses, organizations, and individuals.

 Listen to the sounds of the past.
 The collection features recorded interviews featuring the voices of people who have shaped Burnaby’s history.

-To search for more recorded interviews about Burnaby in the 1930s, 1940s and 1950s, go to Search by Project > Burnaby Oral History Projects below.
+To search by a specific Oral History Project go to Search by Project > Burnaby Oral History Projects below.

 Repository: CBA, BVM

 Watch history on film.
 The moving images collection includes home movies and produced films that offer a vivid look at the community’s more recent history.

 To search for home movies from the Digney Family, and Freeman George McLean, as well as the Burnaby School Board’s “Investment in Youth”, and the Civil Defence Board’s “Operation Mink Farm”, go to Search by Project > Moving Images Project below.

 Repositories: CBA, BVM

 View historical objects from the collection of the Burnaby Village Museum.
 The collection includes thousands of objects that illustrate Burnaby’s history.

 Search a catalogue of books and published material, including several fully searchable digital books.
 The collection includes out-of—print books related to Burnaby, as well as general historical topics and rare books.